mpmdean/pymcaspec/README.md

 # pymcaspec
-Wrapper around PyMca for parsing spec files
+Wrapper around PyMca for parsing spec files.
+Further convenience tools are available for binning RIXS spectra.

 This is dependent on the PyMca package https://github.com/vasole/pymca